-The assessment base is the insured's adjusted average earnings in the best 26 years up to €4,530.
+The assessment base is the insured's adjusted average earnings in the best 28 years up to $\notin$ 4,121.13.
 (The assessment period is gradually increasing by 12 months a year until it reaches 40 years in 2028.)

-For insured persons born after January 1, 1955 the pension is based on the sum of contributions for each calendar year plus the sum of the adjusted annual contributions of all years of contributions divided by 14.
+For insured persons born after January 1, 1955, the pension is based on the sum of contributions for each calendar year plus the sum of the adjusted annual lifetime contributions divided by 14.

 Early pension: The early pension is being phased out by 2017.
-The benefit is reduced by 0.35% each month it is taken before age 65 (men) or age 60 (women).
+The pension is reduced by 0.35% each month it is taken before age 65 (men) or age 60 (women).

-Corridor pension: The benefit is reduced by 0.425% for each month it is taken before the regular pension age.
+Corridor pension: The pension is reduced by 0.425% for each month it is taken before the normal retirement age.